Ever heard of the ‘bystander effect’?

 There’s absolutely a place for ‘broadcast evangelization’, when someone gets up with a microphone to share their witness to the Truth.
 You often need to earn that right to be heard – like a doctor or a surgeon.

 And we absolutely need to have an answer for the joy that is within us.

 But who does the actual moving and inspiring in a field hospital?

-Who is the one who accompanies people through the pain, and inspires a will to live?
+Who accompanies people through the pain, and inspires a will to hold on one more day?

 So how do you be a first responder?

 It’s like a journey of a thousand steps.
 It starts with one step.

 We have to get used to taking action.
 Even small actions.
 To assess a situation, decide on an outcome, and take a step to making it happen.